sybert1ger/frc-programming/courses/CSE1010/1-ComputerScience/1-ComputerArchitecture.md

 layout: coursepage
 ---

-Computers are a very recent invention, and have proven to be one of the most influential creation of all time.
+Computers are a very recent invention, and have proven to be one of the most influential creations of all time.

 This course will begin to explain what computers are, what they do and how they do it.
 You'll begin to grasp how to make them do what you want.